snoozy10/go-bionic/README.md

 <br><br>

 > [!Note]
 > <p>This project was created specifically for raster PDFs e.g. scanned pages saved as PDFs.
-There are much better ways to handle "true"/"vector" PDFs that are faster, and can apply character-wise boldening.</p>
+Although the current implementation <em>can</em> handle vector PDFs, there are much faster/simpler ways to do so.</p>
 &nbsp;
 # Results
 ### 1.